 Budapest receives little precipitation in February, so even though it's frigid outside, it's usually dry with clear skies or overcast.
 However, storms do happen on occasion, potentially blanketing the city in a thick layer of snow and ice.
 When that does happen, it doesn't tend to last long.

 What to Pack

-As with travel in most of Eastern Europe during this cold season, you should pack accordingly for Budapest's unpredictable winter weather.
-Sweaters, base layers, and other items of clothing that can be layered are a good idea for the freezing cold, in addition to waterproof clothing.
+As with travel in most of Eastern Europe during the cold season, you should pack accordingly for Budapest's unpredictable winter weather.
+Sweaters and other items of clothing that can be layered are a good idea for the freezing cold, in addition to waterproof clothing.
 A down coat which can be compressed in your suitcase is a good option.
 In general, you will want to pack:

 - Thermal underwear

 - Winter accessories, such as a hat, gloves, and a scarf

 Winter weather can be depressing, but the people of Budapest don't let the cold stop them from having a good time.
 Carnival is the main event, which is made up of several different parties and galas rather than being a singular event.
 Other festivals highlight local foods, a delicious way to distract yourself from the icy chill.